-The Company recognises and enforces legal and ethical restrictions on trading in its securities by relevant persons within and external to the Company.
-The terms of this securities dealing policy apply to the Company's directors, senior executives, employees and consultants (Relevant Persons).
+The Company recognises and enforces legal and ethical restrictions on trading in its securities by key management personnel within and external to the Company.
+The terms of this securities dealing policy apply to the Company's directors, secretaries, senior executives and such employees and consultants of the Company as are nominated by the Company Secretary from time to time (Key Management Personnel).